ivmfnal/metacat/docs/ui.rst

       -q                                              - quiet - do not print anything, just use exit status to signal results

 To use the command, create a JSON file with file metadata only and use the command to validate it.
-The metadata will be validated against all the parameter category onstraints and, if the target dataset for the file is specified with ``-d``, against the dataset metadata requirements.
+The metadata will be validated against all the parameter category constraints and, if the target dataset for the file is specified with ``-d``, against the dataset metadata requirements.
 The command will exit with 0 (success) status if the metadata is valid.
 Otherwise it will print the violations found and exit with error status 1. ``-q`` can be used to suppress any error printing, to have the command quietly exit with 0 or 1 status.